Bemnet14/ABN-AMRO-PLAYWRIGHT/README.md

 ## Viewing Reports:

 After running the tests, you can view the results by opening the index.html file in the reports/html-report folder in your browser.

-## .gitignore

-The .gitignore file is configured to exclude unnecessary files.